cmsqakiko/Automation/README.md

 **_PLEASE NOTE_**
 * Update your RobotFramework to later version.
 New Implementation for conditional IF ELSE statement is added here.
+* Cannot Test Login Page using a real registered account (account limitation)
 * testing may give you warning about the minimum and maximum allowed characters in username and password filed
 * Developer should work more on validating allowed characters on login page.
+This Should fail on Real Environment.
 * Please check on warning message.
 > Validation for Minimum and Maximum allowed Character is not available.
 Please ask Dev to fix